billperegoy/elm-spa/README.md

-# Elm Quickstart
+# Elm Single Page Web App
-This is a repository that can be cloned or copied in order to start a new basic Elm application.
-It sets up the following:

-* Basic HTML application with model, update, view and subscriptions.
-* Small utility module used to demonstrate testing.
-* npm setup to run build or tests.
+This repository implements a basic single page web app using the Elm Navigation package.

 To use this repository, you should follow these steps.